 A person with antiphospholipid syndrome, also known as Hughes syndrome, has a condition in which their blood can become sticky and form clots in their arteries or veins.
 The syndrome can cause serious complications and is also linked to recurrent miscarriage.

 In antiphospholipid syndrome (APS), the body's immune system, which normally fights off infection, mistakenly produces antiphospholipid antibodies.
 These antibodies attack normal proteins attached to a type of fat molecule in the blood and attached to the walls of your blood vessels.
 When this happens the blood becomes sticky, and this makes it more likely to clot.
 For this reason it is sometimes referred to as sticky blood syndrome.

 Blood normally clots to prevent too much blood loss if you are cut or scrape your skin, for example.
 However, blood clots that form inside veins and arteries can travel around the body and lead to a number of serious conditions such as:

 It is estimated that about 20% of people under 40 who’ve had a stroke may have antiphospholipid syndrome.
 The syndrome is also responsible for 1 in 6 cases of recurrent miscarriage, in which three or more babies are lost, though experts do not know the reasons why this happens.
-It can also lead to pre- eclampsia, giving birth to a small baby and an early birth.
+It can also lead to pre- eclampsia, giving birth to a small baby, or an early birth.